 Yet other sources claim that members of the tribe exclaimed ''oshahaka,'' or ''people of the hand'' to describe what they saw as the white man's unusual fixation on shaking people's hands when they greeted.

-For a European feel, try Old Montreal's top 12 hotels.
-For accommodations in the heart of downtown and Montreal's entertainment district, consider these Montreal festival hotels.
-For a stay sandwiched between Chinatown and Old Montreal, these hotels near Montreal convention center Palais des congrès are perfect.
+For a European feel, try one of Old Montreal's top hotels.
+For accommodations in the heart of downtown and Montreal's entertainment district, consider Montreal festival hotels.
+For a stay sandwiched between Chinatown and Old Montreal, hotels near Montreal convention center Palais des congrès are perfect.

 Fest-goers can bring the following items on Osheaga grounds: